 Executive Director and ADRN Founder

 Nearly a lifelong Austinite, Daniel Geraci founded the Austin Disaster Relief Network (ADRN) in March 2009.
-Since then, ADRN has grown to a network of more than 185 churches, assisted more than 41,000 disaster survivors, trained thousands of volunteers and donated more than $15 million to rebuilding and recovery.
+Since then, ADRN has grown to a network of nearly 200 churches, assisted more than 43,000 disaster survivors, trained thousands of volunteers and donated an estimated $16 million to rebuilding and recovery, emergency funding, transportation, short-term housing, and goods and services to help families and individuals get back on their feet.

 ADRN’s primary focus in disaster response is to equip the body of Christ to shepherd families/walk with families until they’re back on their feet.
 ADRN also provides emotional/spiritual crisis intervention, financial assistance, case management, call center support, warehousing, mass distribution, mobile thrift store, clean-up, repair/rebuild, and church network development.
 In order to meet the emotional, spiritual and physical needs of those affected by disaster, ADRN trains between 1,500-3,000 heads per year.
 ADRN will also develop new church networks outside of greater Austin to help the local church develop a long-term recovery strategy, shepherd families, raise funds to help families get back into clean and safe homes, and ultimately advance His kingdom through the transforming power of Jesus Christ.
 ADRN’s hope is to help the church be relevant in the eyes of the community in times of crisis so multitudes come into the kingdom.